 Iceland was feeling the first tremors from what could be a rocky political transition on Wednesday, after Gunnlaugsson offered to step down following the leak of the so-called "Panama Papers."

-, the Progressive Party's deputy leader, Sigurdur Ingi Johannsson, said he would step in as Gunnlaugsson's replacement.
+On Tuesday, shortly after the prime minister made his announcement, the Progressive Party's deputy leader, Sigurdur Ingi Johannsson, said he would step in as Gunnlaugsson's replacement.
 The government was expected to meet on Wednesday to vote on the matter.

 However, an email from the party's spokesperson later that night suggested Gunnlaugsson might not be going anywhere.
 "The prime minister has not resigned and will continue to serve as chairman of the Progressive Party," the email said.